Orcolom/Wrenit/readme.md

 #### TODOs
 - [ ] needs full documentation
 - [ ] full unit testing
-- [ ] move some code around to pretty the source code, its a mess in some files
-- [ ] ensure it's fully memory safe
 - [ ] write a special errors and messages handler so the user only receives one callback with all the info
+- [ ] Write a decent example program
 - [ ] ...

 ## Usage